Kinetic logic: Identifying Cycles and Stable Steady States

 The sequence of states a system depends on the relative values of the time delays.
 It is assumed that two delays (or sums of delays) are never exactly equal, therefore that two variables will not change their values at the same instant.
 But do not exclude the possibility because if this rule is applied rigidly, it could occasionally lead to the loss of interesting pathways.

 Analyzing the Results

-The cycles and the deadlock states identified by this process are then analyzed by comparing them with the invitro and invivo findings.
+The cycles and the deadlock states identified by this process are then analyzed by comparing them with the in vitro and in vivo findings.
 These results can be used to make important predictions about the system.
 Cyclic behaviors correspond to homeostatic regulations that retain the level of a variable at or near a fixed or optimal value.
 Deadlocks represent epigenetic regulation in which the concentrations exist between extreme levels.

 History

 The first approach for qualitative modeling was based on extreme discretization since all genes could be either on (present) or off (absent).
 This Boolean approach was generalized into a multi-valued approach i.e. Kinetic Logic, in which logical identification of all steady states became possible.